Montana Hunting Laws and Regulations

 Is completion of the Montana state agency-approved course required in order to buy a license?

 Yes, in some cases.
 In order to buy a license, Montana requires that hunters who were born after January 1, 1985, must first complete a course approved by the Montana Fish, Wildlife & Parks and IHEA-USA.

 Hunting education is currently required in several U.S. states and Canadian provinces.

 All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Montana Hunter Education Certificate.
-Likewise, Montana will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
+Likewise, Montana will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 What Makes a Course Approved?

 To be approved by the Montana Fish, Wildlife & Parks, a course must teach hunters to become: